 Creating the textures and underpaintings in this workshop is messy.

-Please wear old painting clothes and bring disposable gloves if you have them.
+Please wear old painting clothes and bring disposable gloves.

 You will likely have most of these supplies on hand.
-However, the acrylic mediums used in this workshop may be new to you.
-Small amounts are needed and you can share these with friends if appropriate.
+Acrylic mediums may be new to you and these can be shared with friends attending together.

 - I prefer Arches as it holds up well to these processes.